handshake-org/hnsd/README.md

 This daemon currently stores no data, and uses about 12mb of memory when operating with a full DNS cache.

-This architecture works well being that there's two layers of caching between the final resolution and the p2p layer (which entails the production of slightly expensive-to-compute proofs).
-The recursive resolver leverages libunbound's built-in cache, however, there is also a cache for the authoritative server.
+This architecture works well, given that there's two layers of caching between the final resolution and the p2p layer (which entails the production of slightly expensive-to-compute proofs).

+The recursive resolver leverages libunbound's built-in cache: there is, however, also a cache for the authoritative server.
 This is atypical when compared to a standard RFC 1035 nameserver which simply holds a zonefile in memory and serves it.
 All current ICANN-based root zone servers are RFC 1035 nameservers.
 We differ in that our root zonefile is a blockchain.
 With caching for the root server, new proofs only need to be requested every 6 hours (the duration of name tree update interval at the consensus layer).
 This substantially reduces load for full nodes who are willing to serve proofs as a public service.

 ## Dependencies